kelvinperrie/nodemapannotate/README.md

 ![Example 1](examples/mapannotate01.gif "Image of UI")

-This is deployed at vercel here:
+This is deployed at vercel here (note this is dummy/made up data):

 https://mapannotate.vercel.app/map.html?key=test